 Tech packs: If we are only doing your pre-production (everything before you start making in bulk), then it’s a good idea to have tech packs for each of your products, so no matter what factory makes your item, they all have complete instructions how to make them, and they will always be consistent.
 These also take about two weeks for one, more for several tech packs.

 Cut and sew, also known as production: This depends so much on how many styles, quantiles per style, and what is currently on the production calendar.
-We tell our clients four-to-six weeks, six being our norm, but eight, 10 or even 12 can be more likely for a really large full-collection order.
+We tell our clients typically six weeks, but eight, 10 or even 12 can be more likely for a really large full-collection order.

 We urge our clients not to jump the gun and come to us with a launch date before even starting the process.
 Or a photo shoot.
 Or a Kickstarter campaign.
 Go through the process.
 Make sure you are making good decisions.
 Make sure your product looks the way you want it to look.
 All of the exciting launch stuff will happen, but rushing it will practically ensure issues, and most likely stress out both your factory and you.